 The MESA Steering Committee, chaired by Pedro Alonso, governs MESA and the MESA Strategic Advisory Council provides overall guidance.
 The MESA Secretariat is hosted by ISGlobal (Barcelona Institute of Global Health), Kate Whitfield is the MESA Project Manager.
 For further information please contact the MESA Secretariat at firstname.lastname@example.org

-Researchers are invited to apply for grants from the Malaria Eradication Scientific Alliance (MESA).
-For further instructions, please download the following documents [Update: please note that the application deadline has now passed]:
+Researchers were invited to apply for grants from the Malaria Eradication Scientific Alliance (MESA).
+The deadline closed on, 11 December 2013.

 In 2012, MESA set up a process to identify and select research projects which advance the science of malaria eradication.
 Following a call for proposals in two thematic areas: 'Measurement of transmission' and 'Health systems' readiness', project proposals were appraised by independent peer review panels.
 Three projects in each theme were selected for financial support by MESA and one proposal was endorsed for support through other funding streams.
 Research activities in the six projects span Africa, Asia, Latin America and Australasia and are relevant to both P. falciparum and P. vivax malaria.
 See the process schematic and project summaries here.

 - recommendations for achieving universal coverage of long-lasting insecticide-treated nets

 - guidance on estimating the longevity of insecticide-treated nets

 - improving capacity in entomology and vector control

 - a review of the latest evidence on intermittent preventive treatment in pregnancy